 Sathorn Road, Bangkok

-http://www.banyantree.com/bangkok/facilities/dining/vertigo.html about 10 years agoAnswered by richard maddock via Travellr.com
+http://www.banyantree.com/bangkok/facilities/dining/vertigo.html over 10 years agoAnswered by richard maddock via Travellr.com

 I just got back from a night out at Tapas club in Silom Soi 4.
 It's quite close to Sukhumvit area (10 minutes by taxi).